Judithlourde/coffee-shop-sanity/README.md

 This is a online instant flavoured coffee shop prototype.
-I used sanity cms backend solution for the products data.
+Using sanity cms backend solution for the products data.

-Functionalities:
+Functionality:

   - Adding and deleting products.
   - Increasing and decreasing products.